Stephen Charnock: Life

-He moved to Ireland in 1656 where he became a chaplain to Henry Cromwell, governor of Ireland.
+In 1656, Charnock moved to Ireland where he became a chaplain to Henry Cromwell, governor of Ireland.
 In Dublin, he began a regular ministry of preaching to other believers.
 Those who came to hear him were from different classes of society and differing denominations, and he became widely known for the skill by which he discharged his duties.

 In 1660, the monarchy of England was restored after its brief time as the Commonwealth of England, and Charles II ascended the throne of England, Scotland, and Ireland.
 Due to new restrictions, Charnock was now legally prevented from practicing public ministry in Ireland, and in England where he returned.
 Nevertheless, he continued to study and to minister in non-public ways.

 Charnock began a co-pastorship at Crosby Hall in London in 1675; this was his last official place of ministry before his death in 1680.